Want to see how we do chatbot analytics? Join us for a product demo webinar.

-Conversational bot management is essential for the success of your chatbot – not only does it ensure that bots are tuned for optimal automation, and high customer experience, delivering consistently useful and accurate results, but it also allows you to monitor and improve performance based on conversational data.
-Rather than simply fixing what’s not working, bot management has the goal of strategically improving performance in order to achieve business impact.
+Conversational bot management, otherwise known as chatbot management, is essential for the success of your chatbot.
+Not only does the right approach to chatbot management ensure that bots are tuned for optimal automation, and high customer experience, delivering consistently useful and accurate results, but it also allows you to monitor and improve performance based on conversational data.
+So, rather than simply fixing what’s not working, bot management has the goal of strategically improving performance in order to achieve real, tangible business impact.

-In this blog post, we’ll explore in detail what conversational bot management is, including why it matters for chatbot product owners, what are the building blocks for a strong bot management practice, and the bot management improvement cycle.
+In this guide, we’ll explore in detail what chatbot management entails, including its importance for chatbot product owners, the building blocks for a strong bot management practice, and an overview of the bot management improvement cycle.

 Ready to dive in?
 Let’s start with the basics.